 Because most Swiss do not carry a balance on their credit cards, Swiss issuers have been slow to add introductory interest rates as an incentive.
 Not so in the U.S. where introductory interest offers are the norm.

 Switzerland: As of yet, Swiss issuers do not offer introductory interest rates at all.
-Right from the start, your balances are subject to the standard interest rate (typically 9.5% to 12%).
+Right from the start, balances which you carry past the monthly due date are subject to the standard interest rate.

 Singapore: Credit card issuers in Singapore are nowhere near as generous as US issuers when it comes to introductory interest rates.
 But some cards, particularly those from foreign banks like Citi and ANZ, do come with a lower introductory interest rate for a certain amount of time.
 This is typically somewhere around 18% interest per annum rather than the standard 25%.